BuickSalesman/learnings-journal/README.md

+# 19/05/25 -
+I started on my third iteration of the leetcode woodpecker challenge.
+After the first day I felt like total garbage, like I hadn't learned anything at all.
+I was feeling really down on myself for that, and after an evening of moping I got back on the horse the next day.
+I've been coding every day for over 350 days at this point, and I realized just saying you did something for the day isn't going to cut it for me any more.
+The habit I saught to build is here and solid, now I need to shift my focus to quality over quanitity.
+The next day, I decided to really sit down and sketch out each problem, the inputs and outputs, and draw out each step on paper.
+Then, after that, turn those steps into pseudocode.
+Only once I have a working proof of concept in pseudocode of how to solve the provlem, only then will I attempt to solve the problem.
+Wouldn't you know it, I solved 6 problems that day without looking at the solutions!
+Very happy to know that I have been learning a good bit about DSA, I just wasn't following good practice and procedure when actually solving problems.
+Whiteboarding the solution only takes a few more minutes buy and large than just trying to force the code onto the screen right away.

+There should be more to talk about soon, but it's late and I'm journaling before bed, and Kelsey is eager to hop into bed with me for the night!

 # 27/04/25 -
 I haven't had too much time to work on git-it-together, as I have spun up the next iteration of my leetcode woodpecker challenge and I am 5 days into it.
 A lot of the problems so far I have a much deeper understanding of!
 Other problems I do not remember very well and a couple of days now I have spent very confused at problems I know I have seen before but remember NOTHING about, hopefully this will change with the next few iterations.